 - Use one teaspoon of oolong tea leaves or one teabag per cup/person.

 - Darker oolongs brew best with water that has just come down from the boiling point.

 - When boiled too long, the water can harm the taste.

 - For greener oolong teas, boil the water, then let it cool for two minutes or until it reaches 85°C.

 - Allow greener oolongs to steep for 1 – 3 minutes.

 - Dark oolongs steep best for 3 – 5 minutes.
 Tea brewed for too long may taste bitter.

 - Always remove the infuser and leaves from the tea before serving.

 Good oolong tea leaves can be refreshed again for a delicious second brew, and usually more.
-Just add more water, and steep for another minute.
-Serious oolong fans swear that the second brew produces the best flavor.
+Just add more water and steep for another minute.
+Serious oolong drinkers swear that the second brew produces the best flavor.

 Traditionally, you’d serve your oolong without sugar or milk, but some people like to add honey to the teapot as a sweetener.
 Some fans of oolong tea like it iced, too.
 Some prefer to put milk into it.